Yuxuan-Wen/Sim2real-Guidewire-Seg/README.md

 ### Fine Stage
 ```
-# 1 modify configs/config.py to fit your data
+# 1 Modify configs/config.py to fit your data

-# 2 (Optional) train with your own data
+# 2 (Optional) Train with your own data
 specify the dir in $BASE$/fine_stage/configs/base_config.py
 create a new $YOUR DATASET.py$ in $BASE$/fine_stage/datasets

-# 3 train the student-teacher network
+# 3 Train the student-teacher network
 python train_stu_tea.py
 ```